Rabigh: Modern history

 With the discovery of oil in Saudi Arabia and the completion of the East–West pipeline, Saudi Aramco chose Rabigh to be the site of their new refinery and port.
 Construction on the Rabigh refinery began in 1981, during the reign of King Fahd.
 The joint venture between Saudi Aramco and Japan's Sumitomo Chemical, the $10-billion Rabigh Refining and Petrochemical Company, also known as Petro Rabigh, was founded in 2005.
 It is currently the second-largest integrated oil refinery and petrochemical production facility in Saudi Arabia.

 Most other projects in and around Rabigh were built under King Abdullah and are thus named for him, such as the King Abdullah University of Science and Technology, an international, graduate-level research university.
 Founded in 2009, it is the first co-educational university campus in Saudi Arabia; and the King Abdullah Economic City, facilitated by the Saudi Arabian General Investment Authority, construction of which began in 2005.
 The project is being developed by Emaar, a Tadawul-listed company first established to develop KAEC.
 The King Abdullah Port, one Saudi Arabia's largest ports, is situated in the city, and was inaugurated on 11 February 2019.

+On January 6th 2025 a tornado struck the region, which was reported by Gulf News to be the strongest ever recorded in the coastal region of Saudi Arabia.
+The National Centre of Meteorology discussed plans to further research the tornado.

 Transport

 Highway 5, Saudi Arabia's westernmost north-south highway, runs through Rabigh, providing access to Yanbu, Umluj, Duba (a ferry to Egypt is available at the port of Duba), Tabuk, and Jordan; and Jeddah, Mecca, Abha and Jizan in the south.
 A connection to Highway 60 near Yanbu connects Rabigh to Medina.
 Riyadh and the Qassim Province.
 Highway 40 is accessible through Jeddah, providing connections to Mecca, Riyadh and Dammam.

 The nearest major airport to Rabigh is the King Abdulaziz International Airport in Jeddah, 148 km (92 mi) to the south.
-The Haramain high-speed railway line stops at King Abdullah Economic City, providing high-speed rail connections to Jeddah, Mecca and Medina.
+The Haramain high-speed railway stops at King Abdullah Economic City, providing high-speed rail connections to Jeddah, Mecca and Medina.